De opificio mundi

 The De opificio mundi (On the Creation of the Cosmos) is a treatise on the Genesis creation narrative, composed by the Jewish philosopher Philo of Alexandria some time between 30 and 40 AD.
 It belongs to the Hexaemeral genre of literature, and is the first surviving example of it, though earlier, albeit lost Hexaemeral works, also existed.
 One such example by Aristobulus of Alexandria was an inspiration for Philo's own work.

-In all collections of Philo's work, the Opificio always appears first, with one exception, since the edition by Turnebus in 1552.
+Since Turnebus's 1552 edition, the Opificio has appeared first in nearly all collections of Philo's works.
 Only his Legum allegoriae is more popular.
 It has drawn an audience for many reasons, including its dedication to the topic of the creation period, its novel monotheistic reading of the Timaeus by Plato (subsequently adopted by the Church Fathers and in Christian Platonism), and its development of Logos theology.
 Philo also wrote some similar works to the Opificio, including his Allegorical Commentary on Genesis and his Questions and Answers on Genesis and Exodus, for which the Opificio served as an opening treatise.

 Influences

 Philo was working within an existing Jewish tradition of commentary and exegesis of the books of Moses, such as the earlier (and now lost) writings of Aristobulus of Alexandria.
 Philo also cites some of his colleagues as well as earlier philosophers like Plato, although he rarely refers to them and, when he does, usually not by name.
 Baudouin Decharneux has argued that Philo's doctrine of divine powers (δυναμεις) was influenced equally by biblical and Greek (primarily Platonic) ideas.

-As many of the works he must have relied on or worked with have now been lost, the Opificio (in addition to the rest of Philo's large and surviving oeuvre) are used to help reconstruct those earlier works.
+Because many of the works Philo relied on are now lost, the Opificio, along with the rest of his surviving oeuvre, is used to help reconstruct those earlier traditions.

 Genre

-In subsequent writings, Philo calls the Opificio a συνταζξις, or an "ordered composition", a didactic or systematic prose work.
+In subsequent writings, Philo calls the Opificio a συνταξις, or an "ordered composition", a didactic or systematic prose work.
 His work is also considered to be a commentary on the books of Moses.
 It is also one of a broader set of works by Philo referred to as the Exposition of the Law.
 The Exposition was a tripartite project, with the Opificio being its first part on the topic of creation, followed by a second part on history, and a third part on legislation.